tomcam/least-github-pages/docs/customizing-github-pages-css.md

+# Adding custom CSS to GitHub Pages

+GitHub Pages is based on [Jekyll](https://jekyllrb.com), which uses the [Sass](https://sass-lang.com/) preprocessor for CSS.
+Sass is a big subject but luckily it's compatible with CSS.
+Adding custom CSS to your GitHub pages means creating an `assets/css` subdirectory, then putting a file called `style.scss` into it.
+That process is shown below.

-# Adding an assets directory to your GitHub Pages site
+## Adding an assets directory to your GitHub Pages site

 While you can store any kind of file in a GitHub directory, certain files get better treatment than others.
 If you want image files in your repo to display, or to customize the CSS, the easiest way is to follow Jekyll conventions and create an [assets directory](https://jekyllrb.com/docs/step-by-step/07-assets/).
 Here's how to do it in GitHub Pages.
 The assets directory should contain subdirectories for CSS and images.

-## Assets
+## Create the directory /docs/assets/css

 Creating an assets directory is a two-step process because Git doesn't recognize empty directories.
 You will therefore need to create the assets directory and add at least an empty style sheet (or any other file)